ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/backup-and-restore.markdown

 * _(Optional)_ `database` - A database to operate on.
 If not specified, the operations will be performed on a default database.
 * _(Optional)_ `nowait` - By default the utility will ping the server and wait until backup is done, specifying this flag will make the utility return immediately after the backup process has started.
 * _(Optional)_ `readkey` - Specifying this flag will make the utility wait for key press before exiting.
 * _(Optional)_ `incremental` - When specified, the backup process will be incremental if destined for a folder where the previous backup lies.
 If `dest` is an empty folder, or it does not exist, a full backup will be created.
-For incremental backups to work, the configuration option `Raven/Esent/CircularLog` has to be set to false.
+For incremental backups to work, the configuration option `Raven/Esent/CircularLog` for esent has to be set to false or `Raven/Voron/AllowIncrementalBackups` (for voron) need to be set to true.
 * _(Optional)_ `timeout` - Timeout (in milliseconds) to use for requests.
 * _(Optional)_ `username`, `password`, `domain`, `api-key` - credentials used when authentication is required.